A new Potential-Based Reward Shaping for Reinforcement Learning Agent: Introduction

 \section{Introduction}

 In reinforcement learning (RL) problems, an agent learns to maximize a reward signal, which may be time-delayed \cite{Sutton98}.
 The RL framework has gained much success in handling complex problems in last years.
 However, mastering difficult tasks is often slow.
-Thus many of the RL researchers focus on improving the speed of the learning process by using the knowledge that provided by an expert or a heuristic function.
+Thus most of the RL researcher focuses on improving the speed of the learning process by using the knowledge that provided by an expert or a heuristic function.

 Transfer learning (TL) is one of the approaches that try to improve the speed of learning by using knowledge extracted from previously learned tasks \cite{initial}.
-Reward shaping (RS) is one of the methods that have been used for transferring such knowledge or any other type of knowledge.
+Reward shaping (RS) is also one of the methods that have been used for transferring such knowledge or any other type of knowledge.

 In problems that could be modeled using RL, many tasks have kind of sparse reward signal.
 For example, there are some tasks that an agent will receive nothing until it gets to a goal or it gets nothing until some events occur in the environment.
 The reward function of a task in an environment is independent of time, and the agent tries to maximize the sum of its discounted reward in an episode, while from an episode to another episode of learning, the agent could use a knowledge extracted from past episodes to reinforce the reward signal.
 There is much information that can be used to reinforce the reward signal.
 For example, after one episode of learning has done, the agent could compare its performance with the best episode of the learning or the worst one, and by this comparison, it could improve the learning process of itself.